-Prerequisite: Credit in ENGL 098 or equivalent or a grade of "C" or better in ESL 106 or completion of the assessment process for ENGL 111
+Prerequisite: ENGL 098 or ESL 106 with a grade of "C" or better or "CR" or equivalent or assessment with an appropriate score Corequisite: None

-Coreauisite: None

-Designed to prepare students for entry into ENGL 120 (English 1A, traditional freshman composition).
+Designed to prepare students for entry into ENGL 120 (English 1A, traditional freshman composition for transfer).
 Students will practice the writing process by composing sentences, paragraphs and essays with emphasis on correct and effective expression through the study of appropriate language skills.
 Readings will be studied to stimulate clarity of thought and written expression.
 By the end of the course, students will be able to write a basic position paper by using and acknowledging at least one source.